-You may have already identified your customers’ pain points and their journey through the sales process, but have you walked through the process map as a customer?
+You may have already identified your customers’ pain points and their journey through the sales process.
 Start the journey, from lead generation to onboarding, to see what the customer is experiencing – from email communication to the quality of the proposals they’re receiving and the timeliness of responses from your sales team.

 The customer process should now be seamless and work effortlessly on their end.
 Get rid of any problematic processes, from signing up for a lead magnet, to reaching out for more information before finalizing your sales process map.